MansiPS/HR-Analytics-using-Power-Bi/README.md

 - Total Working Years : Total Number of Years an Employee has Worked.🗓️👤
 - Training Times Last Year : Number of Training Sessions attended in the Past Year.📚
 - Work Life Balance : The Balance between Work Responsibilities and Personal Life.⚖️
-- Years At Company : Number of Years an Employee has been with the Company.📆
+- Years at Company : Number of Years an Employee has been with the Company.📆
-- Years In Current Role : Duration the Employee has held their Current Position.🕰️
+- Years in Current Role : Duration the Employee has held their Current Position.🕰️
-- Years Since Last Promotion : Time Elapsed since the Employee’s Last Promotion.📈🏆
+- Years since Last Promotion : Time Elapsed since the Employee’s Last Promotion.📈🏆
-- Years With Current Manager : Duration the Employee has worked under their Current Manager.🧑‍💼👥
+- Years with Current Manager : Duration the Employee has worked under their Current Manager.🧑‍💼👥

 # Requirement